Gender separation in Judaism: Streets

-Some ultra-Orthodox communities enforce, or attempt to enforce, gender segregation on sidewalks.
+Some Haredi communities enforce, or attempt to enforce, gender segregation on sidewalks.
 In New Square, New York, signs remain posted telling women to abide by modesty rules, and streets are strictly separated by gender, with women on the opposite side as men.
-In the Mea Shearim section of Jerusalem, some ultra-Orthodox Jews have also tried to segregate sidewalks.
+In the Mea Shearim section of Jerusalem, some Haredi Jews have also tried to segregate sidewalks.

 Parks and athletic facilities

 At Kiryas Joel, a Hasidic community in New York, a public park was opened that included separate sections for boys and girls, with a great distance between.
 Rabbi Gedalia Segdin, the town's treasurer, announced the park would be under the scrutiny of the town "Modesty Committee" to ensure gender segregation.
 Yiddish signs distributed throughout the park making sure everyone kept to their specified section.
 Civil rights organizations protested gender segregation in a public space in New York.

-Dancing
+Public entertainment

+Public performances from female singers are discouraged in Haredi communities due to kol isha, the law that men are forbidden from listening to women sing as established in Berakhot 24a of the Talmud.
+In 2019, the Israeli High Court banned a gender segregated concert from taking place in Afula, but the ruling was too late as the performance was almost over.
+This was one of hundreds of gender segregated events the city hosted that summer.

+In 2012, Haredi radio station Kol Berama was sued by Kolech for violating anti-discrimination laws.
+The station refused to employ female broadcasters and did not take calls from female listeners.

 Orthodox Jews do not participate in mixed dancing, since dancing in most forms involves some contact between dancers.